 'Tan Le writes with optimism and compassion about the extraordinary evolution of brain technology.
 Totally inspiring!' - Wendy McCarthy AO

-Tan Le shares fascinating stories from people whose lives are already being transformed by these inventions: an endurance racer paralysed in a fall, who now walks thanks to neural stimulation and an exoskeleton; a man who drives a racing car with his mind; and a musician who masters Bach faster with headphones that zap his brain with electrical currents.
-She reveals a dizzying array of technologies in development to help people with brains impaired by dementia, epilepsy, stroke and injury; cranial stimulation to accelerate learning; and video games that may replace pharmaceutical drugs.
+Tan Le shares fascinating stories from people whose lives have been transformed by these inventions: an endurance racer paralysed in a fall, who now walks thanks to neural stimulation and an exoskeleton; a man who drives a racing car with his mind; and a musician who masters Bach faster with headphones that zap his brain with electrical currents.
+She reveals a dizzying array of technologies in development: helping people whose brains have been impaired by dementia, epilepsy, stroke and injury; providing cranial stimulation to accelerate learning; and designing video games that may replace medications.

 For anyone working in business, marketing, health, psychology, education, or sport, The NeuroGeneration reveals the extraordinary opportunities that lie before us over the next decade.

 Born in South Vietnam, Tan Le migrated to Australia as a refugee with her family in 1981.
 She was named 1998 Young Australian of the Year for her community work, and she has been honoured by the World Economic Forum (WEF) as a Young Global Leader since 2009.

 Tan Le is recognised as one of the most influential pioneers in the emerging field of brain-computer interface.
 An inventor and entrepreneur, she is the founder and CEO of EMOTIV, a San Francisco-headquartered neuroinformatics company that has a mission to improve understanding of the human brain and to develop a platform for researchers, developers, and consumers around the world.
 The company's non-invasive 'brainwear' reads and interprets brainwaves, making it possible to control virtual objects with mere thoughts.

 PART I: Mind-Altering Tools to Expand Our Human Potential